joeording3/enhanced-video-downloader-2024/README.md

   loop and removes any injected buttons until you show it again.
 - **Visual Feedback**: Button changes appearance during download process
 - **Error Handling**: Clear error messages with troubleshooting suggestions
+- **Smart Injection (optional)**: When enabled in Options, the global button isn’t injected unless a downloadable video is detected; individual per-video buttons are injected near detected media.

 ### Background Features